gkarakatsoulis/NeoSpan/README.md

 ## ABOUT
 This pipeline allows end-to-end analysis for neoantigen prediction using Spatial Multi-Omic data.
-It incorporates spatial information along with pathologist region annotation (e.g. tumor vs normal) to identify, highlight and rank/evaluate potential neoantigens.
+It incorporates spatial information along with (pathologist) region annotation (e.g. tumor vs normal) to identify, highlight and rank/evaluate potential neoantigens.

 The pipeline can be divided into three primary categories:
-1) Mutation calling (SNV detection) using pathologist region annotation and spatial information
+1) Mutation calling (SNV detection) using (pathologist) region annotation and spatial information
 2) Neoantigen prediction
 3) Ranking and evaluation of the detected potential neoantigens.

 The mutation calling is performed by applying a modified version of the **[SComatic tool](https://github.com/cortes-ciriano-lab/SComatic)**.
 The **SComatic tool** compares tumor cells with non-matched publicly available non-neoplastic samples.
-Instead, our approach uses tumor and normal cells from the same individual providing additional insights into personalized germline variants.
+Instead, our approach uses tumor and normal cells from the same individual providing additional insights into personalized germline variants. **Note:** For our example, the annotations where performed by a pathologist.
+However, any classification method can work as well.

 The neoantigen prediction is utilized with [pVACtools](https://github.com/griffithlab/pVACtools).